San Francisco Healthcare Fraud Defense Attorneys

 For healthcare providers and other entities in the healthcare industry, federal fraud investigations can lead to devastating consequences.
 Laws such as the False Claims Act and Anti-Kickback Statute impose civil and criminal penalties for statutory violations.
 And physicians, pharmacists, company executives, and other individuals targeted in these investigations can face crippling financial penalties, loss of federal healthcare benefit program eligibility, and even federal imprisonment.

-At Oberheiden, P.C., our federal healthcare fraud defense team is committed to protecting healthcare clients in federal fraud investigations in San Francisco and nationwide.
-We represent our clients at all stages of the process – from initial target letter or subpoena through trial and appeal, while constantly striving to achieve a favorable outcome as quickly and cost-effectively as possible.
+At Oberheiden, P.C., our federal team is committed to protecting healthcare clients in federal fraud investigations in San Francisco, California and nationwide.
+Our healthcare fraud defense attorneys represent clients at all stages of the process – from initial target letter or subpoena through trial and appeal, while constantly striving to achieve a favorable outcome as quickly and cost-effectively as possible.
 Comprised entirely of seasoned litigators (including several former federal healthcare fraud prosecutors), our team is capable of effectively representing clients under the most challenging of circumstances and when the most severe penalties possible are on the table.

 So, your business or practice is under investigation for healthcare fraud.
 What now?
 Accepting that you are at risk for practice or business-threatening fines and program exclusion, and possibly even at risk for being sentenced to prison, your immediate first step needs to be to engage experienced legal representation.
-At Oberheiden, P.C., our defense attorneys are available 24/7, and we can arrange for you to meet with a member of our federal healthcare fraud defense team over the phone or in person as soon as possible.
+At Oberheiden, P.C., our San Francisco federal healthcare fraud defense attorneys are available 24/7, and we can arrange for you to meet with a member of our federal healthcare fraud defense team over the phone or in-person as soon as possible.

 What Is Healthcare Fraud?